-Table 9-7: Innovation Mixed-Use Zoning District Residential Building Design Standards

 Multi-family Attached When Units Not on Sublots Multi-family Stacked

 Building Base and Entrance Design

 A frontage shall have a minimum of one prominent entrance, as defined in this Ordinance.
 The number of prominent entrances required shall be determined by the building length along the frontage and the maximum spacing in G of Table 9-3.
-In the case of a building located on a corner lot with two frontages, one prominent entrance located on the corner may count as a required prominent entrance for both frontages, subject to the
+In the case of a building located on a corner lot with two frontages, one prominent entrance located

-following: 1.
+on the corner may count as a required prominent entrance for both frontages, subject to the following: ✓ ✓

 A prominent corner entry shall include design features that reinforce intersections as key locations for pedestrian activity.
-Two of the following shall be included: a.
-A chamfered or rounded corner design. b.
-Awnings, canopies, or other covered entry features. c.
-Special paving, landscape, or lighting features. d.
-Unique architectural detailing that emphasizes the corner entry. √ ✓
+Two of the following shall be included: A chamfered or rounded corner design.
+Awnings, canopies, or other covered entry features.
+Special paving, landscape, or lighting features.
+Unique architectural detailing that emphasizes the corner entry.

-The primary pedestrian entry shall be a prominent entrance along a frontage as defined by this Ordina frontage.
-In the case of a building with individual units with multiple exterior entrances, at least one of shall be a prominent entrance and that entrance shall be located on the highest frontage classification the entrances for each ch individual unit
+The primary pedestrian entry shall be a prominent entrance along a frontage as defined by this Ordin frontage, or along a common open space as per Table 9-5 above.
+In the case of a building with indivi- entrances, at least one of the entrances for each individual unit shall be a prominent entrance and that highest frontage classification as per the hierarchy in Section 3.5.D. dual units with multiple e exterior

-Main Street ✓ ✓
+Main Street √ ✓

-4-5 Lane Avenue/Boulevard ✓ ✓
+4-5 Lane Avenue/Boulevard √ ✓

-6 or more Lane Avenue/Boulevard ✓ ✓
+6 or more Lane Avenue/Boulevard √ ✓

-2-3 Lane Avenue ✓ ✓
+2-3 Lane Avenue √ ✓

-Transit Station, Off-Street Public Path, Public Park ✓ ✓
+Transit Station, Off-Street Public Path, Public Park √ ✓

-Other - Primary ✓ ✓
+Other - Primary √ ✓

 Secondary ✓ ✓

 Parkway (when only frontage or adjacent to shared-use path) ✓ ✓

 Limited Access

-All ground floor entrances to individual units on a frontage with a sidewalk shall be between 1' and 5' a sidewalk when located within 10' of the back of sidewalk.
-Residential units located below the grade of have below-grade entrances, which shall be between 1' and 3' below the grade of the adjacent sidewalk. the adjacent sidewal e adjacent k are permitted to
+All ground floor entrances to individual units on a frontage with a sidewalk shall be between 1' and 5' sidewalk when located within 10' of the back of sidewalk.
+Residential units located below the grade of have below-grade entrances, which shall be between 1' and 3' below the grade of the adjacent sidew f the adjacent sidewall alk.
+1 k are permitted to

-Main Street ✓ ✓
+Main Street √ √

+4-5 Lane Avenue/Boulevard √ √

-4-5 Lane Avenue/Boulevard ✓ ✓
+6 or more Lane Avenue/Boulevard ✓ √

+2-3 Lane Avenue √ √

+Transit Station, Off-Street Public Path, Public Park √ √

+Other - Primary √ √

+Secondary √ √

+Parkway (when only frontage or adjacent to shared-use path) √ ✓

+Limited Access ground floor designs m

+Limited Access Arcades, galleries, colonnades, outdoor plazas, outdoor dining areas, or similar pedestrian-oriented gencorporated into facades.
+When provided, such features that are in line with the building facade above considered to

+Arcades, galleries, colonnades, outdoor plazas, outdoor dining areas, or similar pedestrian-oriented g ncorporated into facades.
+When provided, such features that are in line with the building facade abov considered to

+Table 9-7: Innovation Mixed-Use Zoning District Residential Building Design Standards

+Multi-family Attached When Units Not on Sublots Multi-family Stacked

-6 or more Lane Avenue/Boulevard ✓ ✓
+6 or more Lane Avenue/Boulevard ✓

-2-3 Lane Avenue ✓ ✓
+2-3 Lane Avenue ✓

-Transit Station, Off-Street Public Path, Public Park ✓ ✓
+Transit Station, Off-Street Public Path, Public Park ✓

-Other - Primary ✓ ✓
+Other - Primary ✓

-Secondary ✓ ✓
+Secondary ✓

-Parkway (when only frontage or adjacent to shared-use path) ✓ ✓
+Parkway (when only frontage or adjacent to shared-use path) ✓

 Limited Access

-Arcades, galleries, colonnades, outdoor plazas, outdoor dining areas, or similar pedestrian-oriented g incorporated into facades.
-When provided, such features that are in line with the building facade abov meet any required build-to percentage.

-Main Street ✓

-4-5 Lane Avenue/Boulevard ✓

-Table 9-7: Innovation Mixed-Use Zoning District Residential Building Design Standards Multi-family Attached When Units Not on Sublots Multi-family Stacked 2-3 Lane Avenue ✓ Transit Station, Off-Street Public Path, Public Park ✓ Other - Primary ✓ Secondary ✓ Parkway (when only frontage or adjacent to shared-use path) ✓ Limited Access